sykaeh/jss/README.md

 * setting, getting and removing individual properties by name
 * removing rules that were not added by JSS (upcoming)
 * media queries (upcoming)
-* function to export all of the rules, add by JSS and others so that they can be saved in a `*.css` file (upcoming)
+* function to export all of the rules, added by JSS and others so that they can be saved in a `*.css` file
+* get for shorthand rules

 ## License